Ken Light (photographer)

 Kenneth Randall Light (born 1951) is an American social documentary photographer based in the San Francisco Bay Area.
-He is the author of twelve monographs, including Midnight La Frontera, What's Going On?
-1969-1974, Delta Time, Texas Death Row and, most recently, Course of the Empire, published by Steidl.
+He is the author of fourteen monographs, including Midnight La Frontera, What's Going On?
+1969-1974, Delta Time, Texas Death Row, Course of the Empire and, most recently, Soul City and California Anonymous, published by TBW.
 He wrote Witness in our Time: Working Lives of Documentary Photographers, a collection of recollections and interviews with 29 of the world's most well-known photographers, editors and curators of the genre.
 He has had his photographs included as part of photo essays and portfolios in newspapers, magazines and other media, has been exhibited worldwide and is part of museum collections such as SF Museum of Modern Art and International Center of Photography.
 Light was also a co-founder of Fotovision, the Mother Jones International Fund for Documentary Photography and he is the recipient of a Guggenheim Fellowship and three National Endowment for the Arts photography fellowships.
 He is also a professor at the Graduate School of Journalism at UC Berkeley where he holds the Reva and David Logan chair in photojournalism and he is the director of the school's Logan documentary photography gallery.

 Kenneth Baker, the San Francisco Chronicles art critic, described his black-and-white imagery as placing his work in the lineage of Walker Evans, Dorothea Lange and Robert Frank.